awslabs/aws-ai-solution-kit/source/ocr-shipped-from/README.md

-# OCR for CN Business License
+# OCR for Shipped From

 ## Deployment